What is a GPS antenna?

 [C] Helix antennas consist of a wire that is coiled into a helix, to reduce the space that this internalized antenna will occupy.
 Multiplying the number of helices, as in a quad-helix antenna, where four helices are used, can increase the gain of the final antenna unit.

 [D] Patch antennas are PCB antennas that consist of a two-dimensional foil geometric design called a fractal, that is connected to foil transmission lines and a ground plane.
 These low profile antennas are able to be embedded in materials like plastic and ceramic as part of an external antenna or within a GPS device.

 [E] Active antennas are GPS antennas that have a low noise amplifier included to overcome the feedline losses associated with what is often a very weak signal.
 This improves the sensitivity of the antenna.
 An LNA shall be located close to the antenna with as little connecting feedline as possible to limit signal loss.
 LNAs work to amplify the radio navigation signal without altering or degrading it with amplifying any noise present.
 For optimal performance, LNA gain is usually at least 15 decibels and the Noise Factor of this type of amplifier is strictly limited to less than 1 decibel.
 Unlike a generic amplifier, the signal to noise ratio should not be worsened by an LNA.
 Active GPS antennas have additional power requirements which will be drawn from the receiving device's batteries.
 To save power the LNA should only be active when the antenna is in use.

-This GPS antenna structure consists of pairs of dipoles mounted perpendicularly to one another in a high gain arrangement.
-Depending on the orientation of the antenna, it may be horizontally or circularly polarised.
+[K] Turnstile antennas: This GPS antenna structure consists of pairs of dipoles mounted perpendicularly to one another in a high gain arrangement.
+Depending on the orientation of the antenna, it may be horizontally or circularly polarized.

 GPS antenna applications